Linzer Cookies

 jam filled linzer cookies shaped like stars and flowers cooling on black wire cooking rack on white counter.

-Our Linzer cookies cooling off – awaiting the holiday cookie plate!
+Our Linzer cookies are cooling off – awaiting the holiday cookie plate!

 Sometimes, the cookie bears the name of the delicious jam/fruit preserve filling.
 This is why you’ll sometimes find Linzer cookies called “raspberry Linzer cookies”.
 Apricot jam or a more traditional red currant are also popular choices.